How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 In modern times, bowling was first introduced to America in the late 1700s when it was brought from England by immigrants who settled in New York City.

-Today, bowling is played worldwide and is popular among both children and adults alike.
+Today, bowling is played worldwide and is popular among children and adults.

 The Perfect Bowling Ball